SOL-CAT/web-app/README.md

 # web-app
-The only repository for the front end code of CATO
+The only repository for the front-end code of CATO

 Just do a package install using npm i.